 For me, it’s challenge and connection.
 I’m driven by the challenge outdoor adventure provides and being surrounded by the people I love the most.
 I really don’t care about owning the newest cars, eating at the latest hipster restaurant, or having a large 401K.

-Your healthy lifestyle might provide a totally different feeling.
+Your version of The Good Life might provide a totally different feeling.